Terms and Conditions

 13.3 In each case notices shall be addressed to the most recent address, e-mail address, or facsimile number notified to the other Party.

 The Service Provider reserves the right to make minor changes to these Terms from time to time which changes shall automatically be incorporated into the Service Agreement.
 Save for minor changes to these Terms (and the Service Agreement) no variation of the Service Agreement shall be effective unless it is in writing and signed by the parties (or their authorized representatives).

 15. Law and Jurisdiction

-15.2 Any dispute, controversy, proceedings or claim between the Parties relating to the Service Agreement (including any non-contractual matters and obligations arising therefrom or associated therewith) shall fall within the jurisdiction of the courts of Lithuania.
-However, if the dispute, controversy, proceeding or claim relating with the Service Agreement to be occured with Israeli company or natural person, it shall fall within the jurisdiction of the courts of Israel.
+15.2 Any dispute, controversy, proceedings or claim between the Parties relating to the Service Agreement (including any non-contractual matters and obligations arising therefrom or associated therewith) shall fall within the non-exclusive jurisdiction of the courts of Lithuania.
+However, if the dispute, controversy, proceeding or claim relating to the Service Agreement to have occurred with Israeli company or natural person, it shall fall within the exclusive jurisdiction of the courts of Israel.